Tract (literature): Religious tracts

-As religious literature, tracts were used throughout the turbulence of the Protestant Reformation and the various upheavals of the 17th century.
+As religious literature, tracts were used throughout the turbulence of the Reformation and the various upheavals of the 17th century.
 They came to such prominence again in the Oxford Movement for reform within the Church of England that the movement became known as "Tractarianism", after the publication in the 1830s and 1840s of a series of religious essays collectively called Tracts for the Times.

-These tracts were written by a group of Anglican clergy including John Henry Newman, John Keble, Henry Edward Manning, and Edward Pusey.
-They were theological discourses that sought to establish the continuity between the Church of England and the patristic period of church history.
-They had a vast influence on Anglo-Catholicism.
-They were learned works and varied in length from four to over 400 pages.
+The Tracts were written by a group of Anglican clergy including John Henry Newman (later a Catholic cardinal and saint), John Keble, Henry Edward Manning, and Edward Pusey.
+The theological discourses within sought to establish continuity between the Church of England and the patristic period of church history.
+These vastly influenced Anglo-Catholicism, and varied in length from four to over 400 pages.
 An important center for the spreading of tracts was the London-based Religious Tract Society.
-Tracts were used both within England, affecting the conversion of pioneer missionary to China, Hudson Taylor, as well as in the crosscultural missions that movements such as Taylor founded: the China Inland Mission.
+Tracts were used both within England, affecting the conversion of pioneer missionary to Qing China, Hudson Taylor, as well as in the crosscultural missions that movements such as Taylor founded: the China Inland Mission.

 Charles Spurgeon wrote many tracts, and in addition to these evangelical writings, his "Penny Sermons" were printed weekly and distributed widely by the millions and used in a similar way, and they still are today.
-In America, the American Tract Society distributed vast quantities of tracts in multitudes of languages to newly arriving immigrants at Ellis Island and sought to assist them in their struggles in their new country.
+In the United States, the American Tract Society distributed vast quantities of tracts in many of languages to newly arrived immigrants at Ellis Island, and sought to assist them in their struggles to adapt to their new country.

 The publishing of tracts for religious purposes has continued unabated, with many Christian tract ministries, in particular, existing today.
-In the United States, the American Tract Society has continuously published literature of this type since 1825; around Allhallowtide, around 3 million alone are purchased annually to be distributed by Christians.
+The American Tract Society has continuously published literature of this type since 1825; around Allhallowtide, around 3 million alone are purchased annually to be distributed by Christians.

 By the late 19th century, Bible Students associated with Zion's Watch Tower Tract Society were distributing tens of millions of tracts each year; by the start of World War I, they had distributed hundreds of millions of tracts in dozens of languages worldwide.
-The Watch Tower Society continues to publish hundreds of millions of religious tracts in more than 400 languages, which are distributed by Jehovah's Witnesses.
+Now named Watchtower and Bible Tract Society, the organisation continues to publish hundreds of millions of religious tracts in over 400 languages, which are distributed by Jehovah's Witnesses.

 As evangelistic tools, tracts became prominent in the Jesus movement.
 One of the most widely distributed, and one that continues to be handed out en masse, is "The Four Spiritual Laws" authored by Bill Bright of Campus Crusade for Christ and first published in 1965.
-"This Was Your Life" was the first of many tracts written by Jack Chick.
-Later Chick tracts followed the pattern of vivid cartoon images.
+"This Was Your Life" was the first of many tracts written and illustrated by Jack Chick, whose later "Chick tracts" followed the pattern of vivid cartoon images.